AzirPate99/Permissions-Report/README.md

 - Use version control to track changes to critical files like `config.conf`.
 - Regularly review permissions and access controls in Splunk to ensure they align with organizational policies.

-## Usage
-This repository is intended as a reference for Splunk administrators to troubleshoot and resolve configuration issues effectively.

----

-### Disclaimer
-Ensure any changes made to configuration files comply with your organization’s IT and security policies.
-This repository is for educational purposes only.